 A mastectomy can save a woman’s life.
 But some women feel they have not fully triumphed over breast cancer until their breasts are restored.
 More and more women are making the choice to have breast reconstruction surgery after mastectomy.
-Women from Phoenix, Gilbert, and Mesa, AZ and other nearby cities have the support and expertise of board-certified plastic surgeon Dr. Josh Olson and the staff at Advanced Plastic Surgery Institute.
+Women from Phoenix, Gilbert, Chandler, Queen Creek, and Scottsdale, AZ, and other nearby cities have the support and expertise of board-certified plastic surgeon Dr. Josh Olson and the staff at Advanced Plastic Surgery Institute.

 Reasons for Breast Reconstruction